kouroshAKiani/ML-GeneticPathotyping/README.md

 # Antimicrobial Resistance Gene and Pathotype Prediction

-This repository contains code and resources for predicting and classifying antimicrobial resistance (AMR) genes and pathotypes based on antibiotic susceptibility data through R. Moreover, data distribution in section 2 of the article is visualized through Python.
+This repository contains code and resources for predicting and classifying antimicrobial resistance (AMR) genes and pathotypes based on antibiotic susceptibility data through R. Moreover, the data distribution is visualized through Python.
 We employ multiple machine learning algorithms, including Logistic Regression (LR), Naive Bayes Classifier (NBC), Linear Discriminant Analysis (LDA), Support Vector Machines (SVM), and CatBoost, for the prediction and classification tasks.
-Additionally, we apply three feature selection methods, including Pearson's Chi-Squared test, Wald test, and a model-agnostic approach using the DALEX package, to identify the most important antibiotics for each gene and pathotype prediction.
+Additionally, we apply three feature selection methods, including Pearson's Chi-Squared test, Wald test, and a model-agnostic approach using the DALEX package, to identify the most important antibiotics for each gene and pathotype detection.

 ## Table of Contents